British mother Afsana Lachaux faces jail in Dubai after husband claims she kidnapped their son

 Mrs Lachaux was forced on the run again.
 She again contacted the consulate and was advised to go to the police station to face charges of libel her ex-husband had brought.

 There she was physically assaulted by a police officer, her son claims and, Louis was denied food and water.

-Then in October, when his mother was meeting a friend, her ex-husband snatched Louis from her arms.
+Then in October her ex-husband took Louis while he was at a playground with one of her friends.
 She has not seen him since.